derickr/dbgp/debugger_protocol.rst

 needs to.
 The debugger engine must support these requests from the IDE.
 This includes limits to the data size of a property or variable, and the depth limit to arrays, hashes, objects, or other tree like structures.
-The data size excludes any the protocol overhead.
+The data size excludes the protocol overhead.

 Asynchronous Communications